Hideyuki-Yamashita/test/install.rst

 Installing packages for DPDK and SPP is almost the on Ubunu and CentOS, but names are different for some packages.

+When installing SPP and DPDK using RPM package, please follow the instruction described in :ref:`Install using RPM<rpm_install_dpdk_spp>`.

 Ubuntu